maurymarkowitz/RetroBASIC/docs/RetroBASIC reference manual.md

 <!-- TOC --><a name="error-codes"></a>
 ## Error codes

 RetroBASIC's error codes are mostly modelled on Commodore BASIC 3.5 seen on the Commodore 128, as their list is fairly generic.
 A few additional errors have been added to handle new functionality.
 Others are not used as they apply to specific tasks like operating the cassette tape.
-Not all of these codes can occur in RetroBASIC, but have been added for completeness.
+Not all of these codes can occur in RetroBASIC, but they have been added for completeness.

 <!-- This simulates a definition list by placing two spaces behind the first two lines of each entry.
 Be careful with edits! -->
 0
 (none)
 There is no current error code.
-Commodore BASIC 3.5 used -1 for this.
+Commodore BASIC 3.5 used -1 for this, but 0 is more common in other dialects.

 1
 TOO MANY FILES